Kevin FilterPage address: http://sbs.mnsu.edu/psych/psyd/people/filter/

 Minnesota State University

 Mankato, MN 56001

-Dr. Filter is the practicum coordinator of the school psychology doctoral program.
+Dr. Filter is the practicum coordinator of the School Psychology Doctoral Program.
 He teaches Problem Solving, Prevention, and Systems in School Psychology and Systems-Level Prevention and Evaluation in addition to coordinating and supervising first and second-year practicum placements.
 Dr. Filter is involved with school-wide positive behavior interventions and supports (SW-PBIS) in Minnesota, serving as a trainer, state leadership team member, and evaluation specialist.
 He is past-president of the Minnesota School Psychologists Association and Associate Editor of Education and Treatment of Children.
-Dr. Filter serves on the editorial boards of School Psychology Quarterly, Journal of School Psychology, and Journal of Positive Behavior Interventions.
-His research team focuses on SW-PBIS, with projects related to measuring positive student behaviors, staff buy-in, outcomes of state-level initiatives, classroom-based behavior interventions, and FBA-based individualized behavior interventions.
+Dr. Filter serves on the editorial boards of School Psychology Quarterly and Journal of Positive Behavior Interventions.
+His research team focuses on SW-PBIS, with projects related to measuring positive student behaviors, staff commitment, outcomes of state-level initiatives, classroom-based behavior interventions, and FBA-based individualized behavior interventions.

 PBIS Research and Support